The Faboratory

 About us

 The natural world is filled with soft, adaptive systems capable of stably and safely interacting with their environment.
 However, the machines that we build today are most often constructed from rigid components.
-In the Yale Faboratory, we are developing intelligent materials that will allow soft robots to adapt their properties, morphology, and control policy to changing tasks and environments.
+In the Yale Faboratory, we are developing intelligent, multifunctional materials that will allow soft robots to adapt their properties, morphologies, and behavioral control policies to changing tasks and environments.

 Materials